Page title

 6 Requesting access to or amendment of your personal information

-DLGSC will endeavour to ensure the personal information it collects, uses or discloses is accurate, complete and up to date.
+CITS will endeavour to ensure the personal information it collects, uses or discloses is accurate, complete and up to date.

-The FOI Act also provides individuals with a right to apply for amendment of their personal information, or the personal information about a dead person where the applicant is the dead person’s closest relative, if the information held by DLGSC is inaccurate, incomplete, out of date or misleading.
+The FOI Act also provides individuals with a right to apply for amendment of their personal information, or the personal information about a dead person where the applicant is the dead person’s closest relative, if the information held by CITS is inaccurate, incomplete, out of date or misleading.

 7 Retention of personal information